 How to make them

+Start by making the chocolate Guinness cupcakes.
 Bring Guinness and butter to a simmer in heavy large saucepan over medium heat.
 Add cocoa powder and whisk until mixture is smooth.

 Meanwhile, whisk flour, sugar, baking soda, and salt in large bowl to blend.